usnistgov/O-RAN-Testbed-Automation/README.md

 ###  Grafana Traffic Monitoring

 Deploy an OCUDU-based O-RAN testbed, generate traffic from multiple UEs, collect Prometheus metrics, and visualize network performance using Grafana dashboards.
+This tutorial demonstrates how to deploy an OCUDU-based O-RAN testbed with multiple User Equipments (UEs), generate uplink and downlink traffic, collect real-time performance metrics, and visualize network Key Performance Indicators (KPIs) through Grafana dashboards.
+Users will learn how to validate end-to-end connectivity, monitor throughput and resource utilization, and analyze network behavior during traffic generation.

 [OCUDU gNB with N UEs, Grafana Traffic Monitoring](https://github.com/usnistgov/O-RAN-Testbed-Automation-Dev/blob/tutorials/Tutorials/OCUDU_gNB_N_UEs_Grafana_Traffic.md)

 ###  FlexRIC and KPM Monitoring xApp

 Deploy an OCUDU gNB connected to multiple UEs, integrate it with FlexRIC, subscribe to E2SM-KPM reports, and monitor real-time RAN KPIs using a KPM monitoring xApp.
+This tutorial demonstrates the integration of an OCUDU gNB with the FlexRIC Near-Real-Time RAN Intelligent Controller (Near-RT RIC).
+It covers E2 interface configuration, deployment of a KPM Monitoring xApp, subscription to E2SM-KPM reports, and real-time collection of radio performance metrics.
+Users will learn how to monitor RAN KPIs, validate E2 connectivity, and explore the foundations of closed-loop RAN monitoring and intelligent control within an O-RAN-compliant network. |

 [OCUDU gNB with N UEs, FlexRIC, and KPM Monitoring xApp](https://github.com/usnistgov/O-RAN-Testbed-Automation-Dev/blob/tutorials/Tutorials/OCUDU_gNB_N_UEs_RIC_xApp.md)